 09/26/2011 Claimant, Twin Rivers Unified School District, filed the test claim with the Commission.
-10/05/2011 Commission staff deemed the filing complete and issued a notice of complete test claim filing and schedule for comments.
+10/05/2011 Commission staff deemed the filing complete.
 02/13/2013 Commission staff issued the draft staff analysis and proposed statement of decision, setting the matter for the April 19, 2013 hearing.
 03/06/2013 Claimant requested an extension of time to file comments and a postponement of the hearing.
 03/08/2013 Claimant's request for an extension of time and postponement of hearing was granted and this matter was set for hearing on May 24, 2013.
 03/28/2013 Claimant submitted written comments on the draft staff analysis.
+05/08/2013 Commission staff issued the final staff analysis and proposed statement of decision.
+05/15/2013 Claimant submitted late written comments on the draft staff analysis.